brainfucksec/brainfucksec.github.io/_posts/2022-04-28-android-foss-apps-list.md

 ## Gallery

-- [Simple Gallery](https://github.com/SimpleMobileTools/Simple-Gallery) - A premium app for managing and editing your photos, videos, GIFs without ads.
+- [Fossify Gallery](https://github.com/FossifyOrg/Gallery) - Browse your memories without any interruptions with this photo and video gallery.
 - [Aves](https://github.com/deckerst/aves) - Aves is a gallery and metadata explorer app, built for Android with Flutter.
 - [Gallery](https://github.com/IacobIonut01/Gallery) - Light-weight Media Gallery app for Android made with Jetpack Compose.